Shubhayu-Banerjee/DeafCeption-Code/README.md

 !!
 Ensure all files (DCF, labels, and keras model) are in the same folder !!

+# DeafCeption Exec (DCE)

+- In development.
+- universal DeafCeption Model Executer.
+- Will have the capability to run all DeafCeption Models.
+- *First Version Release expected by 1st of November.*

 # DeafCeption Gesture (DCG)

+- Version 0.1.0 Released
 - Next step towards sign language interpretion
 - Gestures to be detected rather than fingerspell
 - *1.0.0 Version Release expected by 25th of October*
 - *Requires DCE to run (Not available yet)*
 - Rapid Development Being Done on DeafCeption Gesture Model.
 Currently recognises ***six gestures***

-# DeafCeption Exec (DCE)

-- in development
-- universal DeafCeption model runner
-- will make it such that upon loading DCE in an env., all that is required is specifying which model to run.
-- *First Version Release expected by 1st of November.*